 The result of that effort might very well be that the errors found would be of no consequence to some particular purpose of the translation.
 But achieving even that somewhat-comforting ultimate outcome will require a full check through the source text and the translated document by a qualified human translator.
-Ultimately, if you need a high-quality translation, you are very unlikely to gain much in speed or economy by having a poor translation done first, whether the translator is made of flesh and bones or of software code.
+Ultimately, setting aside texts that permit mistranslations without much risk, if you need a high-quality translation, you are very unlikely to gain much overall speed or economy by having a poor translation done first, whether the translator is made of flesh and bones or of software code.

 Because the next two misunderstandings are somewhat interrelated, I will discuss them together.

-Misunderstanding Three: If a document is only something like an email, it can be translated satisfactorily by an MT system.
+Misunderstanding Four: If a document is only something like an email, it can be translated satisfactorily by an MT system.

-Misunderstanding Four: MT systems cannot translate literature, but can handle non-creative documents such as found in industry.
+Misunderstanding Five: MT systems cannot translate literature, but can handle non-creative documents such as found in industry.